British citizens will require an ETIAS after Brexit

 At the proposed cost of €7 per application, the cost of an ETIAS will be a fraction of a Schengen visa application, which is currently priced at €60.
-Also, a Schengen visa requires applicants to submit their applications in person at the consulate of the intended destination country.
-ETIAS will be an online travel authorisation which will be obtainable online, starting in 2021.
+A Schengen visa requires applicants to submit their applications in person at the consulate of the intended destination country.
+ETIAS will be an online travel authorisation which will be obtainable online, starting in 2022.
 An ETIAS would also provide travellers more flexibility.
 A Schengen visa is valid for a period of up to 90 days in any given 180 day period of time.
 An approved ETIAS, on the other hand, will be valid for three years or the date of passport expiry (whichever comes first), and can be used for stays of up to 90 days in a 180 day period.

 I already have a passport for another EU member country, will I require an ETIAS?